cjacobme/cj.software.genetics.schedule/README.md

   physically 12 workers, at least during the breeding process.
 - When the breeding process has finished the priority-wise breeding, it links the 3 workers together to one, of course starting with those of priority 0.

+A new instance `WorkerChain` is introduced.
+It basically contains a `SortedMap<Integer, Worker>`.
+The key of the sorted map is the priority.
+The UID displays the worker chain and not the workers themselves.